Welcome to Dr. Angela Shaw’s Food Safety Website

 At Iowa State University her research and extension and outreach focus on the development of intervention strategies to control and prevent foodborne pathogen (E.coli O157:H7, non-O157 STEC, Salmonella, Listeria monocytogenes) within the farm and food manufacturing settings.
 Her research reaches many different commodity groups including fruits, vegetables, nuts, eggs, grains, and by-products, while her extension work focuses on education of emerging food safety concerns and food regulations.

-Dr. Shaw is a lead trainer for the FSPCA Preventive Controls Human Food and FDA Produce Safety Rule and a lead trainer for the FSPCA Preventive Controls for Animal Food.
+Dr. Shaw is a lead trainer for the FSPCA Preventive Controls Human Food and FDA Produce Safety Alliance Grower Training and a trainer for the FSPCA Preventive Controls for Animal Food.
 She has taught HACCP , ServSafe Certified Teacher, Good Agricultural Practices, and Good Manufacturing Practices for 15 years.

 - Survival of Salmonella and Campylobacter within a poultry and vegetable production system

-- Prevalence and survival of foodborne pathogens within the farm and processing environment
+- Prevalence and survival of foodborne pathogens within the different types of soils and climates

 - Food safety status of butcheries within Uganda